beentaken/CSCI358_2014/Notes/S8a.md

 - regression testing
 - security testing
-- show that each control objectice is assured by one protection mechanism
+- show that each control objective is assured by one protection mechanism
 - checking if working
 	- fault injection
 	- fuzzing